Healthdirect Free Australian health advice you can count on.

 Other symptoms may include:

-Having some of these symptoms does not mean that you necessarily have lung cancer.
+Having these symptoms does not mean that you necessarily have lung cancer.
 Many of these symptoms can happen because of other medical problems or smoking.
-However, if you notice one or more of these symptoms for more than a couple of weeks, you should see your doctor to discuss them.
+If you notice one or more of these symptoms for more than a few weeks, you should see your doctor.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.